Luxorth1/dsc-mod-3-project-v2-1-onl01-dtsc-pt-030220/README.md

 # Bank Marketing Analysis

-This project conducts an analysis of bakn marketing data.
-We are attempting to make business decisions based off the data that about previous marketing campaigns.
+This project conducts an analysis of bank marketing data.
+We are attempting to make business decisions based off the data that from previous marketing campaigns.

 ## Getting Started

 You will need to have Anaconda Navigator, and some install of Jupyter Notebook in order to view these documents.
-Keep in mind all data is retrieved from the internet via provided data sets, or web scraping scripts.
+Keep in mind all data is retrieved from the internet.

 ### Prerequisites